The Sims 4 Marketplace and Maker Program.webp

 What are Maker Packs?

 Unlike standard Sims 4 Expansion Packs or Game Packs, Maker Packs do not require a game restart after purchase.
-They load directly into your game, which is a genuine quality-of-life improvement over the traditional DLC installation process.
+They load directly into your game, which is a real quality-of-life improvement over the traditional DLC installation process.

 Maker Pack CAS item selection